AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

     ● Generally, there are two genders in the organization.
 However, some employees refused to disclose their gender.

-    ● You would need to assign a generic gender status to these employees
+    ● To assign a generic gender status to these employees

     ● Some employees are without a salary because they are no longer with the company.
 You will need to take those employees out